Xidian-AIGroup190726/RS-classification-CCM-Net/README.md

-This is about our team's paper "A Collaborative Correlation-Matching Network for Multimodality Remote Sensing Image Classification" published in journal IEEE Transactions on Geoscience and Remote Sensing, 2022.
+This is about our team's paper "A Collaborative Correlation-Matching Network for Multimodality Remote Sensing Image Classification" published in IEEE Transactions on Geoscience and Remote Sensing, 2022.

 The original github address of this code is https://github.com/Momuli/CCM-Net.git